JeremyDoss/SimpleCreditApp/README.md

 ## Usage

-> **Note:** This API uses Swahashbuckles Swagger UI to generate interactive help documents that are viewable in the browser.
+> **Note:** This API uses Swashbuckles Swagger UI to generate interactive help documents that are viewable in the browser.

 Once the application is running, you can navigate to the [local swagger help pages.](http://localhost:5000/swagger)